Core Fundamentals: What Continuing Care Retirement Communities Offer

 The beauty of a CCRC is that everything is on one campus.
 Depending on expansion efforts, there may be satellites that the CCRC adds on to provide the care needed for its residents.

-A CCRC provides housing, social services, and healthcare on its campus which makes it easy for seniors to get around.
+A continuing care retirement community provides housing, social services, and healthcare on its campus which makes it easy for seniors to get around.
 No more going from one side of town to the other to see the doctor.

 Continuing Care Retirement Communities Offer Freedom